kribesk/k8s-lab-setup/lab_report/53-configs.md

 So, the group files should be constructed based on domain name, IP, MAC and role of the node.
 The same situation is with the dnsmasq (DNS and DHCP) server -- the node domain names should follow the naming convention.

-It has sense to locate this data in a simple json and make the whole config tree based on this data generated automatically.
+It has sense to locate this data in a simple JSON and make the whole config tree based on this data generated automatically.

 That is exactly what our script does.
 It uses the file below and the /templates directory to build the configs by utilizing python-jinja2 templating engine.
 The file depicts the default cluster addressing/naming schema and the directories containing ssh keys, group and dns config templates etc.